Hardware, Electronics, Technical Stuff

 Instructions for making your own Printed Circuit Boards with a laser printer instead of a photoresist layer.

 I have been interested in LED-based illumination as soon as LEDs started becoming powerful enough to serve as a practical light source.
-After a few iterations, I constructed a performant 1W switching power supply LED driver that fits inside the enclosure of my bicycle's headlight, powered by the bicycle's dynamo.
+After a few iterations, I constructed an efficient 1W switching power supply LED driver that fits inside the enclosure of my bicycle's headlight, powered by the bicycle's dynamo.

 This is a report on how I created a custom PC case from scratch.